OnePower07/RecipeBook/README.md

 # Technologies Used:
 HTML5
 CSS3
-JavaScript
+and JavaScript

-Here is the link:
+Here is the link: https://onepower07.github.io/RecipeBook/